AdroitBit/Text-Recognition-API/README.md

 # Text-Recognition-API
 This is the API that made in python to simplify Open-CV and pytesseract(aka.
-Tesseract) coding<br>
+Tesseract) coding.<br>
 import to project by adding "TextRecognizer" folder to your project then import by
-<h3>from TextRecognizer.TextRecognizer import *</h3>
+<h5>from TextRecognizer.TextRecognizer import *</h5>

 </ul>
 <ul>Required Modules